FormidableLabs/trace-pkg/README.md

 **How files are zipped**

-Add files above the current working directory (`cwd`) has the potential to lead to potential correctness issues and hard-to-find bugs.
+Adding files above the current working directory (`cwd`) has the potential to lead to potential correctness issues and hard-to-find bugs.
 For example, if you have files like:

 ```yml
 - src/foo/bar.js
 - ../node_modules/lodash/index.js
 ```

-Any file below `cwd` is collapsed into starting **at** current working directory and not above it.
-So, for the above example, we package / later expand:
+Any file above `cwd` is collapsed into starting **at** current working directory and not above it.
+So, for the above example, we package and then later expand to:

 ```yml
 - src/foo/bar.js                # The same.